AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

 -   The instance family is in invitational preview.
 Resources are limited.
 No service level agreement \(SLA\) compliance is ensured.
 To use this instance family, submit an application based on your minimum business requirements.
 -   Intel Ice Lake supports only remote attestation based on Intel SGX DCAP, and does not support remote attestation based on Intel EPID.
 You must adapt applications before you can use the remote attestation feature.
 For more information about remote attestation, see [attestation-service](https://software.intel.com/content/www/us/en/develop/topics/software-guard-extensions/attestation-services.html).
 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
--   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance family.mdsection_e9r_xkf_z15).
+-   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.mdsection_e9r_xkf_z15).

 ## g7ne, general purpose instance family with enhanced network performance

-This instance family is in invitational preview.
-To use this instance family, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+This instance family is in the beta testing phase.

 Features